Dynabyte Advert - February 1980

 The Dynabyte ran CP/M on an S-100 bus with 5.25" or 8" floppy drives with a capacity starting from 650,000 "words".

 The Dynabyte wasn't actually anywhere near the cost of a car - company or otherwise - the advert is probably taking aim at the minicomputers of the day, which were significantly more expensive.
-Founder and CEO of Dynabyte Mike Watts writes:
+Founder and chief executive of Dynabyte, Mike Watts, writes:

 The advert was also a bit short on the number of units sold, as Mike suggests: